 The Minnesota Pollution Control Agency strives to ensure pollution does not have a disproportionate impact on any group of people.
-This principle, often referred to as environmental justice, also compels the agency to actively seek the involvement of lower-income residents and communities of color in decisions and actions that affect their communities.
+This principle, often referred to as environmental justice, also compels the agency to actively seek the involvement of lower-income residents, indigenous people, and people of color in decisions and actions that affect their communities.

-Addressing environmental injustice from an equity perspective requires the MPCA not only work to decrease disproportionate air pollution exposures and to increase opportunities for all Minnesotans to meaningfully participate in environmental decisions, but also to access the conditions that provide for a healthy life.
-The MPCA is working with a variety of community stakeholders and state, local, and national government partners to achieve environmental justice and advance health equity.
+Addressing environmental injustice from an equity perspective requires the MPCA work to decrease disproportionate air pollution exposures.
+It also requires the MPCA to increase opportunities for all Minnesotans to meaningfully participate in environmental decisions.
+It also means working with others to improve overall conditions that provide for a healthy life.
+Together with a variety of community stakeholders and state, local, and national government partners, the MPCA is working to achieve environmental justice and advance health equity.